Jenna Jameson: Early career, education, and name

-Jameson tried to follow in her mother's career as a Las Vegas showgirl, but most shows rejected her for not having the then-typical height of 5 ft 8 in.
-She was hired at Disneyland Resort, but left after two months, stating concerns over the schedule and salary.
+Jameson tried to follow in her mother's career as a Las Vegas showgirl, but most shows rejected her for not meeting the then-typically required height of 5 ft 8 in.
+Eventually, she was hired at Disneyland Resort, but left after two months, stating concerns over the schedule and salary.

 Her then-boyfriend Jack encouraged her to apply for jobs as a dancer, and in 1991, though underage, she began dancing in Las Vegas strip clubs using a fake identification.
 After six months, she was earning US$2,000 per night, before graduating from Bonanza High School.

 Her first stage name as a dancer was "Jennasis", which she later used as the name of a business that she incorporated ("Jennasis Killing Co.").
 As for picking her permanent professional name, she said, "I had to come up with a good name.
 I didn't want a porno name.
-So I sat down, opened up the phone book and thumbed to the J's, cause I wanted it to match my first name."
+So I sat down, opened up the phone book, and thumbed to the J's, cause I wanted it to match my first name."
 She saw 'James', but rejected "Jenna James" because it "sounds too porno".
-Right under that was 'Jameson' which struck her as being the name of the whiskey she likes and thought "Ok, that's perfect."
-That night at work she saw her brother and asked him what he thought.
+Right under that was 'Jameson', which struck her as being the name of the whiskey she likes, and thought, "Ok, that's perfect."
+That night at work, she saw her brother and asked him what he thought.
 He said, "I'm drinking Jameson right now."
 And the name stuck.

-Besides dancing, starting later in 1991, she posed for nude photographs for photographer Suze Randall in Los Angeles, with the intention of getting into Penthouse.
+Besides dancing, starting later in 1991, she began posing for nude photographs for photographer Suze Randall in Los Angeles, with the intention of getting into Penthouse.
 After her photos had appeared in several men's magazines under various names, she then stopped working for Randall, feeling Randall was "a shark."

 While in high school, she began taking drugs – cocaine, LSD, and methamphetamine – accompanied by her brother (who was addicted to heroin) and at times her father.
 Her addiction worsened during her four years with her boyfriend.
 She eventually stopped eating properly and became too thin to model; Jack left her in 1994.
-She weighed 76 lb when a friend put her in a wheelchair and sent her to her father, who was then living in Redding, California, in order to detox; her father did not recognize her when she got off the plane.
+She weighed 76 lb when a friend put her in a wheelchair and sent her to her father, who was then living in Redding, California, to detox; her father did not recognize her when she got off the plane.